 Common cherry tree problems include rot, spot, and knot diseases.
 Trees can also get blight, canker, and powdery mildew.

 Root and crown rot diseases result from a fungus-like organism that is present in most soils.
 It only infects the tree if the moisture level of the soil is very high, like when the tree grows in standing water.

 Symptoms of rot diseases include slowed growth, discolored leaves that wilt quickly in hot weather, dieback, and sudden plant death.

 This is one of the worst cherry tree diseases.
 Once a cherry tree has a rot disease, there is no cure.
 However, rot diseases of cherry trees can generally be prevented by making sure the soil drains well and regulating irrigation.

 Treating Cherry Diseases

 Treatment is available for most other common cherry tree diseases, like black knot fungus.
 Recognize black knot by the dark, hard swellings on branches and twigs.
-The galls grow each year, and branches may die back.
-Treat it early by cutting off an infected branch at a point below the gall, and applying fungicides three times annually: in spring, and just before flowering and just after.
+The galls grow each year and branches may die back.
+Treat it early by cutting off an infected branch at a point below the gall and applying fungicides three times annually: in spring, just before flowering, and just after.